Emese92/rock-paper-scissors-lizard-spock/README.md

  * [Google Fonts](https://fonts.google.com/): Open Sans Condensed was used throughout the website.
 #### Imagery
 The icons I used for the choices are from [Font Awesome](https://fontawesome.com/v5.15/icons/check-circle?style=solid).
-Instead of using the same icons, I have made a picture display circle for both the player and the computer choice, using more realistic photos releating to the options.
+Instead of using the same icons, I have made a picture display circle for both the player and the computer choice, using more realistic photos relating to the options.
 The photos used are from [Pexels](https://www.pexels.com/sv-se/), [Pixabay](https://pixabay.com/) and [Stockvault](https://www.stockvault.net/).
-On the rules page I used the same icons as the option buttons on the main page for a clearer explanation.
+On the rules page, I used the same icons as the option buttons on the main page for a clearer explanation.

 ## Features